Logalizer/Logalizer/README.md

 #### `wrap_text_post`

-This is a list of lines to place after the translation.
+This defines a list of lines that will be added at the end of the translation file.

 ```json
 "wrap_text_pre": [